mindplace/ongoing-study/Accountability_checklist/README.md

 “I stayed accountable to agreements made with myself."
 “I stayed kind to myself."
 “My day’s work fit into the long-term goals I have for myself."

-####

-My day was well spent if these standards are met:

-- Integrity.

-    - Self-control was irrelevant or easy.
-    - I stayed accountable to agreements I made with myself for today.
-    - I stayed accountable to agreements made with others.
-- Productivity.

-    - I have set and implemented a plan in the morning which honestly estimated my abilities rather than what I should accomplish.
-    - Organizational control was upkept.
-- Achievement.

-    - My day’s work fit into the long-term goals I have for myself.
-- Peace.

-    - I have had mainly good feelings, and am not emotionally drained.
-    - I stayed kind to myself.